trufflesuite/truffle/packages/truffle/docs/getting_started/build.md

 The default builder is easy to use for most projects, and allows you to quickly get started.
 However, it has some drawbacks:

-* It doesn't currently support `import`, `require`, etc., provided to you by tools like Browserify, Webpack, and CommonJS, making dependencies management harder than it should be.
+* It doesn't currently support `import`, `require`, etc., provided to you by tools like Browserify, Webpack, and CommonJS, making dependency management harder than it should be.
 * It's a custom build system, and doesn't easily integrate with other popular build systems.
 * It is extensible, but again, using custom methods and APIs.